People

 University Lecturer of Multicultural Education | Faculty of Education and Culture | University of Tampere

-Current research projects: Challenging the Climate Crisis: Children’s Agency to Tackle Policy Underpinned by Learning for Transformation (CCC-CATAPULT), The civic potential of climate mobility (HUMANE–CLIMATE)
+Current and recent research projects: Developing Teachers’ Mindsets for Transformation: Fostering Cultural Change Towards Sustainability (TeacherMind) (2024-2028), Challenging the Climate Crisis: Children’s Agency to Tackle Policy Underpinned by Learning for Transformation (CCC-CATAPULT) (2020-2023), Implicit theories of malleability as the core of teachers’ intercultural competence (CORE) (2019-2022)

 Vilhelmiina Vainikka